ftso-express/fsp-observer/README.md

 - telegram bot sendMessage method
 - generic url post

 All of these can be configured via env variables.
-All of these have `NOTIFICATION` and aren't a required value for the observer to start.
+All of these have a `NOTIFICATION` prefix and aren't a required value for the observer to start.
 All example values below

 ```bash